 Use and disclosure of personal information

-- administer, investigate, report and resolve any claims, complaints or incidents;
+- Administering, investigating, reporting and resolving any claims, complaints or incidents;

-- assess and process your employment application, including conducting reference checks;
+- Assessing and processing your employment application, including conducting reference checks;

-- improve the service we provide and also to let you know about promotions, discounts, upcoming events or products or services that may be of interest to you;
+- Improving the service we provide and also to let you know about promotions, discounts, upcoming events or products or services that may be of interest to you;

 Disclosure of information